The Kids’ Sleep Tools That Actually Earn Their Spot on the Nightstand

 Hatch Rest (2nd Gen)

-Sound machine, warm night-light and a colour-changing clock that tells a pre-reader when it’s allowed to get up — in one device.
+Sound machine, warm night-light and a colour-changing clock that tells a pre-reader when it’s allowed to get up, all in one device.
 The 2nd-gen version finally unplugs and travels, which matters more than you’d think on the first holiday.
 The closest thing to a do-everything sleep tool.

 As an Amazon Associate, Decoded Kids earns from qualifying purchases.
 Price checked live on Amazon.